scrumanac/challenge/backend.md

 ## Introduction

-In Scrumanac, we are receiving order of delivery day and night.
+At Scrumanac, we are receiving order of delivery day and night.
 As a software engineer in Scrumanac, you have to provide a reliable backend system to clients.
 Your task here is to implement three endpoints to list/place/take orders.

 ## Requirement